shilangyu/rust-regex-systemf/DraftPR.md

    on a debian/ubuntu system, you can install them easily by running `./benchmark_lookbehind.sh --install` (requires root privileges).
 1. Execute `./benchmark_lookbehind.sh` to run the benchmark.
 1. Find the results in the files `results_full.csv` and `results_lookbehind.csv`, which are placed in the directory containing the rebar fork.

+## Acknowledgements

+This effort was supervised by [Aurèle Barrière](https://aurele-barriere.github.io) and [Clément Pit-Claudel](https://pit-claudel.fr/clement/) at EPFL's [SYSTEMF](https://systemf.epfl.ch/).